 The majority of us install air conditioners to help us feel cool in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just annoying.
 It can greatly affect your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.
+If it doesn’t smell like rotten eggs, you have a different challenge.

 Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
-Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your space.
+Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your home.

 It’s also possible that a small animal navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.

-What can I do?
+What should you do?